 Legal support is necessary because:

 Sports law is an interdisciplinary area of law that embeds many areas of law, such as contract law, employment law, tort law and defamation, corporate and commercial law, immigration law and privacy rights.
-Therefore, clubs and players shall seek professional legal assistance in order to safeguard their rights and interests.
+Therefore, clubs and players shall seek a professional legal assistance in order to safeguard their rights and interests.
 The Cyprus law firm Michael Chambers & Co.
 LLC offers a wide spectrum of expertise in an impressive variety of legal disciplines.

 As it has been mentioned before, disputes between players and clubs are resolved by the Dispute Resolution Committee of the CFA.
 Therefore, a professional legal aid is required.
 Specifically, our legal team will gather all the necessary evidence and examine, together with the client, all the related facts so that to provide him with the best possible representation.